IBM/create-and-deploy-memcached-operator-using-go/README.md

-# Build a simple Goland-based operator
+# Build a simple Golang-based operator

 To setup your environment for developing Golang-based operators, you'll need the following prerequisites installed on your machine.
 Note that the homebrew